Cancer Symptoms and Effects

-malignant tumor which can cause devastating effects in someone's life.
-The disease is multi-symptomatic
+Cancer can cause devastating effects in your life.
+The disease is multi-symptomatic,

 disease.
-Cancer effects are often minor and common to many other diseases at the genesis.
-Only specific diagnostic
+At the genesis, the effects of cancer tend to be minor and common to many other diseases.
+Only specific

-procedures may lead to the detection of the cancer.
-In general, the characteristics of cancer symptoms depend
+diagnostic procedures may lead to the detection of the tumor.
+In general, the characteristics of cancer symptoms

 of general condition

 - loss of